mitya33/nuxtjs.org/content/en/guides/features/nuxt-components.md

 <base-alert type="info">

-This option is given directly to the `vue-router` linkExactActiveClass.
+This option is given directly to the `vue-router` `linkExactActiveClass`.
 See the [vue-router](https://router.vuejs.org/api/#active-class) [docs](https://router.vuejs.org/api/#exact-active-class) for more info

 </base-alert>

 #### linkPrefetchedClass

-The linkPrefetchedClass will allow you to add styles for all links that have been prefetched.
+The `linkPrefetchedClass` will allow you to add styles for all links that have been prefetched.
 This is great for testing which links are being prefetched after modifying the default behavior.
-The linkPrefetchedClass is disabled by default.
+The `linkPrefetchedClass` is disabled by default.
 If you want to enable it you need to add it to the router property in your `nuxt-config.js` file.

 ```js{}[nuxt.config.js]
 export default {